BertZZ/OnlinePokerProject/README.md

 Struggles
 ---------
 1. Working with Angular Js
+2. Writing the Hand checker function